fbraza/BrazLog/_posts/2021-07-22-Azure-data-storages.md

 GRANT UNMASK to DataOfficers
 ```

-Data has been masked however people with the face "DataOfficers" role have access to unmasked data.
+Data has been masked however people with the fake `DataOfficers` role have access to unmasked data.
+There are five masking functions:

+- Default that produce a full masking according to the data types of the deisgnated fields
+- Credit card
+- Email
+- Random number
+- Custom test

 ![]({{ site.baseurl }}/images/2021-07-27-14-data-storage.png)